open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/storage/azure/index.md

 ---
-title: S3
+title: Azure
-slug: /connectors/storage/s3
+slug: /connectors/storage/Azure
 ---

 {% connectorDetailsHeader
-name="S3"
+name="Azure"
 stage="PROD"
-platform="OpenMetadata"
+platform="Collate"
 availableFeatures=["Metadata"]
 unavailableFeatures=[]
 / %}

-This page contains the setup guide and reference information for the S3 connector.
+This page contains the setup guide and reference information for the Azure connector.

-Configure and schedule S3 metadata workflows from the OpenMetadata UI:
+Configure and schedule Azure metadata workflows from the OpenMetadata UI:

 - [Requirements](#requirements)
 - [Metadata Ingestion](#metadata-ingestion)

-{% partial file="/v1.3/connectors/ingestion-modes-tiles.md" variables={yamlPath: "/connectors/storage/s3/yaml"} /%}
+{% partial file="/v1.3/connectors/ingestion-modes-tiles.md" variables={yamlPath: "/connectors/storage/Azure/yaml"} /%}

 ## Requirements

 We need the following permissions in AWS:

-### S3 Permissions
+### Azure Permissions

 For all the buckets that we want to ingest, we need to provide the following:
-- `s3:ListBucket`
+- `Azure:ListBucket`
-- `s3:GetObject`
+- `Azure:GetObject`
-- `s3:GetBucketLocation`
+- `Azure:GetBucketLocation`
-- `s3:ListAllMyBuckets`
+- `Azure:ListAllMyBuckets`

 Note that the `Resources` should be all the buckets that you'd like to scan.
 A possible policy could be: